A doctorate (DPhil/PhD/DM) is a necessary step in pursuing a career in academic medicine.

 A clinical DPhil/PhD can be applied to at any time, if an individual has sufficient research experience and a comprehensive research proposal to apply for funding.

-There are many opportunities for doing research and building a strong DPhil/PhD application, if you are proactive.
+There are many opportunities for doing research and building a strong DPhil/PhD/DM application, if you are proactive.
 So, do not be shy about approaching academics in your areas of interest, such as groups leaders and clinical lecturers.
 Explore our department and unit pages to find them.

 For those in clinical academic training posts, a DPhil/PhD could follow on after the Academic Specialised Foundation Programme (ASFP) or an academic clinical fellowship (ACF).
 These may maximise the opportunities for trainees to compete successfully for funding for a three-year clinical doctoral training fellowship.
 However, you do not need to have been involved in these programmes.